belle2/basf2/online_book/fundamentals/hep_analyses.rst

 usually a very fast process and takes of the order of milliseconds per event to generate.

+There is a large variety of different generators for different use cases:
+EvtGen, KKMC, Tauola, Madgraph, CRY, AAFH, babayaganlo, PHOKARA, ... .
+All simulate specific physic processes and will be used for different use cases from perfomance studies to different analysis types.
+There is an internal `Belle II Note <https://docs.belle2.org/record/282?ln=en>`_ with more details if you're interested.

 .. rubric:: Simulation

 After we generated the four-vectors of our event we need to now make it look